Immigration FAQ

 • Evidence that you can enter your next destination (for example, a visa)

-• A Yellow Fever Vaccination Certificate, if applicable
+• Yellow Fever Vaccination Certificate, if applicable

 • Travellers are required to adhere to the latest travel requirements and advisories on the SafeTravel website, where applicable.